 Students who are enrolled in courses and those who have completed course requirements and are preparing either the M.A.
 Research Paper or the Ph.D.
 Dissertation must demonstrate steady and substantial progress toward the completion of the degree.
-Those who fail to demonstrate excellence in coursework or progress in their research may be required to withdraw; those on the Ph.D. track who are not performing at a high enough level in their coursework (frequent Incompletes, or a B+ average and below) may be encouraged to take the M.A. as a terminal degree.
+Those who fail to demonstrate excellence in coursework or to make substantial progress in their research may be required to withdraw; those on the Ph.D. track who are not performing at an appropriate level in their coursework (frequent Incompletes, or a B+ average and below), or if their Qualifying Paper does not pass at the PhD level will take the M.A. as a terminal degree.